WillemSleegers/tidystats-Word-add-in/README.md

 ### Bugs and feature requests

 Found a bug or got an idea about how to improve the add-in?
-Create an issue here on Github!
+Please create a [Github issue](https://github.com/WillemSleegers/tidystats-Word-add-in/issues).
 If you need some help figuring out how this works, see this support [page](https://help.github.com/en/articles/creating-an-issue) by Github or simply contact me on [Twitter](https://twitter.com/willemsleegers) or send me an [e-mail](mailto:tidystats@gmail.com).